 See the historic Sovereign House on Bronte Bluffs and the Fishermen’s Memorial at the Pier.

-Bronte’s marine heritage with it’s “small-town” specialty shops with “big-city” health and professional services, dining options, shopping, exciting events and location midway between Toronto and Niagara, makes Bronte a great place to visit.
+Bronte’s marine heritage, with its “small-town” specialty shops and “big-city” health and professional services, dining options, shopping, exciting events and location midway between Toronto and Niagara, makes Bronte a great place to visit.

 Shop, dine, walk, bike, picnic or just sit on the grass to take in one of Bronte’s special events such as Oakville’s Canada Day – July 1st with fireworks, or Art in the Park in August.

 For directions and more on Bronte events: